apache/superset/UPDATING.md

 a large number of records.
 Scheduled downtime may be advised.

 ## Superset 0.31.0

+* If you use `Hive` or `Presto`, we've moved some dependencies that were in the main package as optional now.
+To get these packages, run `pip install superset[presto]` and/or `pip install superset[hive]` as required.

+* Similarly, if you use Celery's `flower`, `gsheetsdb`, `thrift` or `thrift-sasl`, those dependencies have now been made optional in our package, meaning you may have to install them in your environment post 0.31.0

 * boto3 / botocore was removed from the dependency list.
 If you use s3 as a place to store your SQL Lab result set or Hive uploads, you may have to rely on an alternate requirements.txt file to install those